CivicTechTO/open-cabinet/README.md

 ## TODO
 1. The views in the alerts blueprint & associated Unsubscribe & confirmation page templates. (alerts/views.py)
+2. Email Based
-2. Confirmation email template
+    * [ ] Confirmation email template
-3. Daily digest email template & associated dailymailer script. (+cron)
+	* [ ] Daily digest email template & associated dailymailer script. (+cron)
+	* [ ] Alerts subscription page
+	* [ ] Decidce on email subscription service
-4. A signup box on the homepage that posts to the subscribe view in alerts.
+3. A signup box on the homepage that posts to the subscribe view in alerts.
-5. Categorization & viz.
+4. Categorization: keywords and alert filters
+5. Vizualization: wordcloud from recent orders ?
+6. Front-end TODO
+   * [ ] page frameworks for alerts / search
+   * [ ] js for options, popovers, boxes
+   * [ ] js for search results
+   * [ ] js + elastic search
+7. Copy TODO
+   * [ ] Contextual Help in alerts